sass/sass/doc-src/SASS_REFERENCE.md

 Named arguments can be passed in any order, and arguments with default values can be omitted.
 Since the named arguments are variable names, underscores and dashes can be used interchangeably.

+## Function Directives {#functions}

+It is possible to define your own functions in sass and use them in any value or script context.
+For example:

+    $grid-width: 40px;
+    $gutter-width: 10px;

+    @function grid-width($n) {
+      @return $n * $grid-width + ($n - 1) * $gutter-width;
+    }

+    #sidebar { width: grid-width(5); }

+Becomes:

+    #sidebar {
+      width: 240px; }

+As you can see functions can access any globally defined variables as well as accept arguments just like a mixin.
+A function may have several statements contained within it, and you must call `@return` to set the return value of the function.

+As with mixins, you can call Sass-defined functions using keyword arguments.
+In the above example we could have called the function like this:

+    #sidebar { width: grid-width($n: 5); }

+It is recommended that you prefix your functions to avoid naming conflicts and so that readers of your stylesheets know they are not part of Sass or CSS.
+For example, if you work for ACME Corp, you might have named the function above `-acme-grid-width`.

 ## Output Style

 Although the default CSS style that Sass outputs is very nice